 GENERAL STRUCTURE

-The cuboid bone is located on the lateral side of the foot, positioned between the calcaneus behind and the fourth and fifth metatarsal bones in front.
-It is one of the seven tarsal bones and plays an important role in maintaining the lateral longitudinal arch of the foot.
+The cuboid bone is located on the lateral side of your foot, positioned between the calcaneus behind and the fourth and fifth metatarsal bones in front.
+It is one of the seven tarsal bones and plays an important role in maintaining the lateral longitudinal arch of your foot.

 Location and Position

-- Located on the lateral side of the tarsus
+- Located on the lateral side of your tarsus

 - Positioned between the calcaneus (posteriorly) and fourth and fifth metatarsal bones (anteriorly)

-- Forms a key part of the lateral longitudinal arch of the foot
+- Forms a key part of the lateral longitudinal arch of your foot

 Articular Surfaces